 We now quantify the impact of the observer inclination angle by scanning $\theta_{\rm o}$ jointly with the spin parameters $(a,b)$ and tracking two observables: (i) a distortion parameter $\delta_s$ that characterizes the hypershadow shape, and (ii) a displacement parameter $\eta$ that measures its global offset.

-\paragraph{Cohomogeneity--one case ($a=b$) vs.\ Schwarzschild--Tangherlini.} We first compare the voxel counts of the cohomogeneity-one Myers--Perry hypershadow with those of the Schwarzschild–-Tangherlini (ST) black hole at the same $x_{\rm o}$ and resolution.
+\paragraph{Cohomogeneity-one case ($a=b$) vs.\ Schwarzschild-Tangherlini.} We first compare the voxel counts of the cohomogeneity-one Myers-Perry hypershadow with those of the Schwarzschild-Tangherlini (ST) black hole at the same $x_{\rm o}$ and resolution.
 The results show that all voxels of the MP hypershadow are included within the ST reference, with no additional points protruding beyond it.
 Accordingly, the total number of captured voxels in the MP case is smaller than in the ST case, indicating that rotation reduces the overall size of the hypershadow without producing any extra boundary features.

-\paragraph{Single--spin case ($a=0$) vs.\ Schwarzschild--Tangherlini.} For the singly rotating Myers--Perry black hole, the hypershadow exhibits mirror symmetry with respect to both the $XY$ plane ($Z\mapsto -Z$) and the $YZ$ plane ($X\mapsto -X$), see Fig.~\ref{MP_0b_slices}.
-Due to this symmetry, the visual center can be determined simply as the midpoint between the top and bottom voxel along the $Y$--axis.
+\paragraph{Single-spin case ($a=0$) vs.\ Schwarzschild-Tangherlini.} For the singly rotating Myers-Perry black hole, the hypershadow exhibits mirror symmetry with respect to both the $XY$ plane ($Z\mapsto -Z$) and the $YZ$ plane ($X\mapsto -X$); see Fig.~\ref{MP_0b_slices}.
+Because of this symmetry, the visual center can be determined simply as the midpoint between the top and bottom voxel along the $Y$ axis.
 We define the displacement $\eta$ as the distance of this midpoint from the origin.
-After shifting the ST reference by $\eta$ in the $Y$--direction, it still fully covers the MP hypershadow.
+After shifting the ST reference by $\eta$ in the $Y$ direction, it still fully covers the MP hypershadow.

 Taken together, the results indicate that black hole spin primarily shrinks the hypershadow and produces a global offset, without generating new boundary features, consistent with earlier observations~\cite{Papnoi:2014aaa}.
 To probe subtle deviations from spherical symmetry in the hypershadow, we introduce a distortion parameter $\delta_s$.
 This definition, appropriate for the 3D setting, differs from the 2D shadow distortion employed in Ref.~\cite{Papnoi:2014aaa}.